lledargo/zerobased/README.md

 #### Database unit testing

 Database unit tests use the pgTAP framework and can be found in `./database/tests/`.
 You can easily spin up a container in podman, with pgTAP installed and run the tests with the help of some make receipes.
 Run `make pgtap-tests` to instantiate a container and run the tests. `pgtap-tests` will also run the `pgtap-image` target which builds the pgTAP container image if it does not already exist.

+#### Deno API unit testing

+API tests are performed by deno's built in testing framework. superoak is used to run the app and mock requests. `deno task test` in the api directory will run the tests using the `--allow-net` option; doing so will some ephemeral ports for a short period.
+The Makefile in the project root directory  inculdes a `deno-tests` receipe to run the tests.